 The personal representative is required to exercise the power granted by this section (by filing a petition with the court) to the extent that ordinary care and diligence requires that the power be exercised and may not exercise the power to the extent that ordinary care and diligence requires that the power not be exercised.
 See Section 9600(b).
 See also Section 9612 (effect of court authorization or approval).

-The reference to the California Revised Limited Partnership Act (Corp.
-Code §§ 15611-15723) which was enacted in 1983, is added.
-CROSS-REFERENCES Clerk to set matter for hearing § 7202 Definitions Court § 29 Interested person § 48 Personal representative § 58 Proof of giving notice § 7308 Verification required § 7203
+Clerk to set matter for hearing § 7202

+Decedent's limited partnership § 9763

+Definitions

+Interested person § 48

+Personal representative § 58

+Proof of giving notice § 7308

+Verification required § 7203